How Metallica secretly rocked a tiny Chicago venue – on a "need-to-know" basis

-The Metro in Chicago was one of the first businesses closed (and the last to re-open) because of the pandemic, but after being fully open for just two months, they pulled off one of the biggest coups in the club’s 39-year-history by hosting Metallica for a secret show at it’s beloved 1,100 seat venue on Monday (September 20).
+The Metro in Chicago was one of the first businesses closed (and among the last to re-open) because of the pandemic, but after being fully open for just two months, its staff pulled off one of the biggest coups in the 1,100-capacity club’s 39-year-history by hosting Metallica for a secret show on Monday (September 20).

 The origin of the show began when Tony DiCioccio, longtime Metallica insider, reached out to Metro owner Joe Shanahan on August 26 via text message from a mutual friend.
 “They contacted us,” Shanahan recalls a few days later at G-Man, another bar he owns that is adjacent to Metro.
 At this point, Shanahan didn’t know DiCioccio was reaching out for Metallica: “First thing he said was: ‘Is your joint open on September 20?’
 I said yes, and asked if he wanted a hold for that date, not knowing who the band was at this point.”